-He also will ensure that Seton’s physician strategies align with those of Seton’s partners at Dell Medical School at The University of Texas.
+He also will ensure that Ascension Seton’s physician strategies align with those of Ascension Seton’s partners at Dell Medical School at The University of Texas.

-Dr. Jesudass has been a member of the Seton family since 1997, serving in many roles.
-He was president and CEO of Seton Clinical Enterprise and Physician Enterprise, and the first physician leader in that role at Seton.
-He has also served as the medical director and vice president of Medical Affairs at Seton Medical Center Austin; medical director of the Paul Bass Clinics; and chief of staff and medical director at Seton Edgar B. Davis Hospital in Luling, as well as the leader for the Chronic Care Clinics at Seton.
+Dr. Jesudass has been a member of the Ascension Seton family since 1997, serving in many roles.
+He was president and CEO of Ascension Seton Clinical Enterprise and Physician Enterprise, and the first physician leader in that role at Ascension Seton.
+He has also served as the medical director and vice president of Medical Affairs at Ascension Seton Medical Center Austin; medical director of the Paul Bass Clinics; and chief of staff and medical director at Ascension Seton Edgar B. Davis in Luling, as well as the leader for the Chronic Care Clinics at Ascension Seton.